Meet our New CEO: Ben Minicucci

 Before joining Alaska, Ben spent seven years serving in a variety of roles at Air Canada’s technical operations and, ultimately, vice president of heavy maintenance.
 He served in the Canadian Armed Forces for 14 years prior to joining the private aviation sector.

 Ben holds a bachelor’s and master’s degree in mechanical engineering from the Royal Military College of Canada.
-He’s currently on the board of directors for Alaska Air Group and the University of Washington Michael G. Foster School of Business Center for Leadership & Strategic Thinking.
+He’s currently on the board of directors for Alaska Air Group, Washington Roundtable, and the University of Washington Michael G. Foster School of Business Center for Leadership & Strategic Thinking.